Consultantsrihari/100DaysOfMultiCloud/README.md

 ## How to use this repo
 - `day-01-aws-iam` contains the Day 1 tutorial for IAM in AWS (CloudFormation, scripts, article)
-- Each day will have a corresponding folder that contains code, scripts, and a short article or video link
+- Each day will have a corresponding folder that contains code, scripts, and a short article or video link\n- day-02-azure-rbac contains the Day 2 tutorial for Azure Entra ID and RBAC (scripts, article, resources, and video link)

 ---

 If you'd like I can convert this roadmap into a structured checklist, auto-generate a folder skeleton for all 100 days (with templates), or add an SVG timeline.